1964

 Changes

-In 1964, still known as Danny Cannon and the Ramrods, the line-up changed
+In 1964, still known as Danny Cannon and the Ramrods, the line-up

-more on close harmony numbers.
-The songs of Buddy Holly and the Crickets
+change, concentrating more on close harmony numbers.
+The songs of

-still inspired the lads but now they were able to expand their repertoire to
+Buddy Holly and the Crickets still inspired the lads but now they were able

-numbers.
-Mike and Pete were both adept falsetto singers, but Pete had a rich
+Beach Boys and Four Seasons numbers.
+Mike and Pete were both adept

-bass voice as well that complimented his dexterity on his adored Fender Jazz
+his dexterity on his adored Fender Jazz bass.

-Pete took a year out at about this time and was replaced on bass by Brendan
+Pete took a year out at about this time and was replaced on bass by

-Guest.
+Brendan Guest.
 They began to develop their own distinctive style and

 both Danny and Mike pooled their songwriting talents to produce some